JamieScanlon/EasyJSON/README.md

     "name": "Some Name",
     "id": 1,
     metadata: {
-        ... and object with arbitrary keys/values
+        // ... an object with arbitrary keys/values
     }
 }
 ```